gdevany/advanced-react-component-practice/README.md

 ### Setup
-* Fork, Clone, yarn install, yarn start
+* xFork, Clone, yarn install, yarn start
-* Use your checklist of how to make react components, use state and use events.
+* xUse your checklist of how to make react components, use state and use events.

 ### Create components
-* In App.js, do a find for comments that look like `{/*   <TopNav>   */}  {/*   </TopNav>   */}`
+* xIn App.js, do a find for comments that look like `{/*   <TopNav>   */}  {/*   </TopNav>   */}`
-* Search for the name of the component you are attempting to make
+* xSearch for the name of the component you are attempting to make
-* This will indicate where the component should start and end
+* xThis will indicate where the component should start and end
-* Cut out the code between the comments and put in its own file
+* xCut out the code between the comments and put in its own file
-* Create .js files for each component.
+* xCreate .js files for each component.
 Make sure to name it the same as the component.

 ### Components
-* TopNav (already made)
+* xTopNav (already made)
-* SideNav
+* xSideNav
-* Comments
+* xComments
-* Tasks
+* xTasks
-* Orders
+* xOrders
-* Tickets
+* xTickets
-* AreaChart
+* xAreaChart
-* DonutChart
+* xDonutChart
-* TasksPanel
+* xTasksPanel
-* TransactionsPanel
+* xTransactionsPanel
-* MessagePreview (which is in TopNav)
+* xMessagePreview (which is in TopNav)
-* DateTime (which is in MessagePreview)
+* xDateTime (which is in MessagePreview)
-* TaskItem (which is in TaskPanel)
+* xTaskItem (which is in TaskPanel)
-* TransactionRow (which is in TransactionsPanel)
+* xTransactionRow (which is in TransactionsPanel)

 ### Import and use components where appropriate
 * This is SOP from checklist.